Poisson boundary of group extensions: Linear groups

 \begin{defn} [Basic blocks] Consider a group of $n\times n$ upper triangular matrices.
 Consider matrices of the form

-defined when in $G$ there is a matrix with entries $g_{i,j}$ and with the same diagonal entries ($g_{i,i}$ and $g_{j,j}$).
-Recall that $UT(n)$ denotes the group of uni-uppertriangular matrices i.e those upper triangular matrices with only $1$ on the diagonal.
-If there is no element in $G \cap UT(n)$ with non-zero entry at $(i,j)$ and with zero entries in all positions $(i', j')<_U (i,j)$, then we say that $(i,j)$-block of $G$ is trivial (a group consisting of an identity element).
-Otherwise, we consider the group generated by $G_{i,j}$ and by a matrix
+defined when in $G$ there is a matrix with the same diagonal entries ($g_{i,i}$ and $g_{j,j}$).
+If there are no unipotent elements in $G$ with non-zero entry at $(i,j)$ and with zero entries in all positions $(i',j)'$ such that $(i',j)' \ne (i,j)$ and $(i', j')\leq_U (i,j)$, then we say that $(i,j)$-block of $G$ is trivial (a group consisting of an identity element).
+Otherwise, we consider the group generated by $G_{i,j}$ and by the matrix $\theta$

-and we call this group the $(i,j)$ basic block of $G$.
+and we call this group the $(i,j)$-basic block of $G$.
 We denote this subgroup by $B_{i,j}$. \end{defn}

 \begin{rem} A close version of the definition above could also be used: we could also say that a block $\tilde{B}_{i,j}$ is a subgroup of a linear group generated by